Escheat estates and absentee distributee

-The following information explains the notification requirements and other procedural information related to escheat estates and absentee distributees and provides current lists of the same.
+The following information explains the notification requirements and other procedural information related to escheat estates and absentee distributee.

-Escheat of an estate means that a person dies without a will, whether a resident of this state or not, leaving property subject to the jurisdiction of this state without being survived by any person entitled to the property under RCW 11.04.015
+Escheat of an estate means that a person dies without a will, whether a resident of this state or not, leaving property subject to the jurisdiction of this state without being survived by any person entitled to the property (RCW 11.04.015).

-Per RCW 11.04.015, a legal heir includes any blood descendant of a decedent's grandparents.
+A legal heir includes any blood descendant of a decedent's grandparents (RCW 11.04.015).

-Yes, unclaimed property refers to property being held by an organization that has had no contact with the owner for an extended period of time and there is no knowledge of the person's death.
+Yes, unclaimed property refers to property being held by an organization that has had no contact with the owner for an extended period and there is no knowledge of the person's death.
 Property is usually considered unclaimed after three years, when it is turned over to the state of Washington.
-Banks, retailers, credit unions, utilities, corporations, insurance companies, and governmental entities are some of the many sources of unclaimed property.

 For unclaimed property reporting and claims, go to www.ucp.dor.wa.gov.